 This post may contain affiliate links.
 Please read our affiliate disclosure.

-Why You’ll Love This Crispy Pancetta Pasta with Canned Clams
+🔍 Quick Look: Crispy Pancetta Pasta with Canned Clams

 Key Ingredients

-- Minced Pancetta: Finely minced pancetta is the secret technique to achieving crispy, crunchy bites of pork goodness.
+- Minced Pancetta: Finely minced pancetta is the "secret" technique to achieving crispy, crunchy bites of pork goodness.

 - Canned Clams: This recipe is about simplicity, and it doesn't get much easier than canned clams.